hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-public-rest-api.md

 ### Supported API Categories (Services)

-The API categories for DSCC will grow in accordance to the expansion of the DSCC services that are going to be released in the future.
+The API categories for Data Services Cloud Console will grow in accordance to the expansion of future services.
 As recorded today, the current services that are available include:

 #### **Common (Alletra-6K, Alletra-9K, Primera, Nimble)**